uzma000/uzma000/README.md

 ## I'm Uzma Fullstack Junior Developer.
 *trainee at CodeYourFuture.

-*🔭 Currently working on Full Stack Projectcalled "We are here" *🌱 Learning new skills everyday.
+*🔭 Currently working on Full Stack Projectcalled "We are here".
+*🌱 Learning new skills everyday.
 *👯 I’m looking to collaborate on junior level web devlopment projects.
 *💬 Ask me about junior level programming questions.